PaperPrototype/Intro-Coding-and-Computers/1 - Binary/Lecture/english.md

-Somehow we have been able to write text into a file, call that text code, "run" the code, and somehow our computer understood it.
+Somehow we have been able to write text into a file, call that text "code", and "run" the code, and somehow our computer understood it!

 So how did all that work?
+Al we were doing was writing words that folowed some special rules.

 You may have hear that computers understand 0s and 1s.
 Really a 0 or a 1 just represents a switch or electric charge in your computer.
 0 representing an off switch or a negative electric charge, and 1 representing an on switch or a positive electric charge.
 We call this "binary". "bi" meaning 2.
 Every positive or electriv charge is stored using a switch or electric charge.
 We call each charge (or switch) a "bit".

 So how did our text based code translate to binary?
 It turns out that your computers processor understands a few instructions.
 Each instruction is represented by sequences of 0s and 1s.
-In your computer you have a file, called an app or program, that contains binary instructions.
+In your computer you have a file, called an app or program, that contains binary instructions!
 When we "ran" the code, then a program called Python, read through our text file and "interpreted" our text instructions.

-We call the Python programming language an interpreted programming language because our code gets "interpreted" by the Python program (usually called an "interpreter" program).
+We call the Python programming language an *interpreted* programming language because our code gets "interpreted" by the *Python program* (usually called an "interpreter" program).

 Don't worry the people who made the Python interpreter didn't have to make the Python interpreter using 0s and 1s!
 Instead they used a "compiled" programming language, we'll get to this in a second.

 You may have noticed if you typed gibberish like "qnerkjq 1924uj1,.3 rj32m,5r)ajebqrkqm }  2}:q2" you would get an error and nothing would happen.
 Since someone had to write the Python program, they came up with a certain "syntax" (format for writing code) that could be understood by Python (the interpreter program).
-Without this syntax it would be near to impossible to decipher the code programmers wrote.
+Without this syntax it would be near to impossible to decipher the code us programmers wrote!

-This syntax made us put a colon `:` at the end of functions or if statements, as well as "indent" our code using a tab (putting 2 or 4 spaces in front of code).
+This syntax made us put a colon `:` at the end of functions (or if statements) as well as "indent" our code to show that is it "inside" of the function.
+We did this using a tab (putting 2 or 4 spaces in front of code).
 Now you know why.

 We also store information as 0s and 1s.
 How does that work?
 Our number system uses ten symbols, 0 to 9, but it could have used 7 symbols (0 to 6)!